Sydney-Informatics-Hub/hello-nextflow/workshop.md

 	"""
 ```

+> Complete the workflow scope so the output for `INDEX` is assigned to a
+> channel named `index_ch`

-3. Add the workflow scope
+Add the workflow scope
 ```
 workflow {
     index_ch = INDEX(params.transcriptome_file)